CsBigDataHub/working-with-vim/pages/modes.md

 ## VISUAL Mode

-VISUAL mode is when you select text and you can visually see it highlighted.
-This is a bit pedantic to label a mode when text is selected, but Vim commands are slightly differently when text is selected.
+VISUAL mode is when you select text and can visually see it highlighted.
+It may seem formal to label a mode just when text is selected, but Vim commands work different when text is selected.

 `v`
 : Enter VISUAL mode (character)